 The obvious thing for Portugal, being Catholic, is Christmas.
 There are Christmas Markets in major cities – like Lisbon, for instance – so if you’re looking for festive cheer, it’s not a bad choice.

 There’s also the more cultural Winter Festival of Lisbon.
-This includes performances by the Gulbenkian Orchestra and Choir, as well as philharmonic orchestras from across the globe.
+This includes performances by the Gulbenkian Orchestra and Choir and philharmonic orchestras from across the globe.
 This is a pretty cool festival to see in Portugal, especially if you like music.

 The New Year’s Eve celebrations in Portugal are particularly cool.
 Make your way to Lisbon to experience the capital’s Kizomba New Year’s Eve Fest.
 Think dancing, music, food stalls, and general merriment across three days, from December 28 to January 1.

 February means Carnival.
 These happen across the country, but Lisbon and a few towns in the Algarve will have the best party atmospheres.
-It’s an old celebration that celebrates the beginning of Lent, taking place on the Friday before Shrove Tuesday.
-Go for Rio-esque fun!
+It’s an old celebration celebrating the beginning of Lent, taking place on the Friday before Shrove Tuesday.

 Festivals in Portugal in the Spring

-Lent and Easter are a pretty big deal in Portugal, so April is a good time of year to visit the country for festive traditions.
+Lent and Easter are a big deal in Portugal, so April is a good time to visit the country for festive traditions.
 There’s Semana Santa (Holy Week), which is the week just before Easter.